Unity-Technologies/com.unity.multiplayer.rfcs/text/0018-message-ordering-guarantee.md

       PostLateUpdate = 7
   }
   ```

+  The reason for this change is because the `UpdateStage` value in the struct will default to 0.
+If `Update` is represented by 0, then we won't be able to differentiate between the user not providing a value (in which case we need to set it to the value of `NetworkUpdateLoop.UpdateStage`) or the user intentionally providing a value of `Update` (in which case we _must not_ change it).

 - `__beginSendServerRpc` and `__beginSendClientRpc` will then check for `*RpcParams.Send.UpdateStage == NetworkUpdateStage.Unset` and if true, will set `*RpcParams.Send.UpdateStage = NetworkUpdateLoop.UpdateStage` to trigger the recipient to execute the RPC at the same stage as the sender.